brmson/yodaqa/README.md

 We use its RDF export with SPARQL endpoint, running on infrastructure provided by the author's academic group (Jan Šedivý's 3C Group at the Dept. of Cybernetics, FEE CTU Prague).
-If the endpoint is not available for some reason, you can also simply disable Freebase usage by commenting out the FreebaseOntologyAnswerProducer initialization in the code of ``src/main/java/cz/brmlab/yodaqa/pipeline/YodaQA.java``.
+If the endpoint is not available for some reason, you can also disable Freebase usage by commenting out the fbo.query() line in the code of:

+	src/main/java/cz/brmlab/yodaqa/pipeline/structured/FreebaseOntologyAnswerProducer.java

 You can start your own instance by following the instructions in ``data/freebase/README.md`` but it is quite arduous and resource intensive.